codezenn/echo-iris/README.md

 ## Getting Started

-For a complete from-scratch setup on a fresh Raspberry Pi, follow the setup guide that matches your build target.
-The 8GB guide is the simpler path and covers the demo-mode-only configuration.
+For a complete from scratch setup on a fresh Raspberry Pi, follow the setup guide that matches your build target.
+The 8GB guide is the simpler path and covers the demo mode only configuration.
 The 16GB guide covers the full production stack including Ollama, the qwen3.5:2b model pull, the IMX500 firmware setup, the audio device verification routine, and the Arduino LED bridge flashing.